 Pricing, features, ease of use, and everything in between - all will be discussed in the following sections.
 Read on!

 TL;DR: The Ucraft website builder is surely an up-and-coming builder alternative, and it does actually have a lot to bring to the table.
 The builder is great for images and other design features, has good SEO and security optimization tools, and is modern, too.
-That said, it can prove to be a bit difficult to use, and doesn’t really compare to the industry leaders as of yet.
+That said, it can prove to be a bit difficult to use, and doesn’t really compare to the industry leaders (such as Zyro or Squarespace) as of yet.

 - Pretty and functional templates